 Calculating Your Timeframe

-Now that you know a bit more about the three key factors, let’s look at some examples of how they combine to figure out your timeframe.
+Now that you know a bit more about the three key factors, let’s look at some examples.

 Example 1: Multi-day hike or bike, periodically active, 2-3 hours a week to train